acdh-oeaw/prosnet-workflows/docs/deploy-apis-instance.md

 ```

 The `pyprojec.toml` above lists a package `apis_ontology` that should be
 installed.
-In this case this should also be part of the repository - but it
+In this example it points to a folder, therefore this folder should
-could also be located somewhere else.
+also be part of the repository - but it could also be located somewhere else.
+Its a Python module like any other, with the limitation that is has to called
+`apis_ontology` (thats a bug in `apis_core` that waits to be fixed...)

 The `wsgi.py` is used by gunicorn to start the APIS instance.
 A simple one could look like this (which is basically the default from Djangos `startproject`):